Slender Bluet (Africallagma fractum)

 Status and Conservation

-Scarce and localised.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Slender Bluet is scarce and localised in South Africa.
+It is listed as of Least Concern in the IUCN Red List of Threatened Species.

 Distribution

-It has been found in Angola, southern Democratic Republic of Congo, Zambia, Malawi, Mozambique, Zimbabwe, and eastern South Africa.
+The Slender Bluet has been found in Angola, the southern Democratic Republic of Congo, Zambia, Malawi, Mozambique, Zimbabwe, and eastern South Africa.

 Below is a map showing the distribution of records for Slender Bluet in the OdonataMAP database as at February 2020.